Punk1776/Meal-Share2/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments
-We'd like to express our gratitude to the open-source community and the developers of the tools and libraries used in this project
+We'd like to express our gratitude to the open-source community and the developers of the tools and libraries used in this project also help from
-David cox UCLA TA
+David Cox UCi TA
 and https://picnicss.com/